zhimoe/rs-notes/README.md

     let s2 = s1; //s1 is invalid
     // println!("{}, world!", s1); //error, the "hello" ownership move to s2

-    let s3 = s2.clone(); //copy the heap value("hello")
+    let s3 = s2.clone(); //copy the heap value("hello"), impl the Clone trait
     println!("{}, world!", s2); // s2 still usable
 }

 // passing function arguments or return value by function is same as
-//assigning a value to a variable, you need take care the ownership of heap value, fn ownership() {
+// assigning a value to a variable, you need take care the ownership of heap value, fn ownership() {
     let x = 5;
     let x10 = plus10(x);// x still usable since the x is stack data